refresh-bio/kmer-db/README.md

 # Kmer-db

+## REQUIREMENTS

+Kmer-db requires a CPU supporting AVX extensions (AVX2 is also used, though it is not obligatory).

-## INSTALLATION
+## INSTALLATION AND CONFIGURATION

 Kmer-db comes with a set of precompiled binaries for Windows and Linux.
 The software can be also built from the sources distributed as:

+* MAKE project (G++ 4.8 required) for Linux and OS X.
 * Visual Studio 2015 solution for Windows,
-* MAKE project (G++ 4.8 required) for Linux and OS X.

-Kmer-db requires a CPU supporting AVX extensions (AVX2 is also used, though it is not obligatory).

-At the top of the Linux makefile there are several switches controlling building process.
-These are:

-* INTERNAL_ZLIB
+### *zlib* linking

 Kmer-db uses *zlib* for handling gzipped inputs.
 Under Linux, the software is by default linked against system-installed *zlib*.
 Due to issues with some library versions, precompiled *zlib* is also present the repository.
-In order to use it, one needs to modify variable INTERNAL_ZLIB.
+In order to use it, one needs to modify variable INTERNAL_ZLIB at the top of the makefile.
+Under Windows, the repository library is always used.

-* NO_AVX2
+### AVX2 support

 Kmer-db by default takes advantage of AVX and AVX2 CPU extensions.
 Pre-built binary detetermines supported instructions at runtime, thus it is multiplatform.
 However, one may encounter a problem when building default Kmer-db version on a CPU without AVX2.
-Modify NO_AVX2 switch to prevent from using AVX2 during compilation (AVX must be present, though).
+To prevent from using AVX2, the program must be compiled with NO_AVX2 symbolic constant defined.
+When building under Linux or OS X, there is a NO_AVX2 switch at the top of the makefile which does the job.

 ## USAGE
 `kmer-db <mode> [options] <positional arguments>`